 Within the work areas, Lendlease uses a completely open benching plan.
 Per Claire Johnston, Managing Director of the Nashville Lendlease office, “There are no private offices in our new space; everyone works at team tables and can choose a space based on what their day entails… if you have focused work to do, you can move to a focus area or garden.
 If you have a private phone call to take, we have phone booths.
 We have enclosed and open spaces for team meetings of all sizes… We want our employees to feel comfortable and for everyone to get up and move throughout the space during the day.
 It’s physically and mentally healthier for all of us.”

 Although employees may camp out at one desk for a day or two, they are encouraged to move around and work with different people if they appear to be settling in.
-Overall, Johnston says that the open free-address plan has been well received by employees as they recognize that it allows them to be more engaged and work more collaboratively.
+Overall, Johnston says that the open free-address plan has been well received by employees.
+Why?
+They recognize that it allows them to be more engaged and work more collaboratively.
 This sentiment was echoed by Lendlease’s receptionist who told me enthusiastically, “We LOVE it here!”

 “Everyone has adapted to the space beautifully and everyone is finding new and better ways to work every day – whether that be utilizing the stand-up desks, working in areas like the Den, the Social Hub, or taking walking meetings outside.
 We couldn’t be more pleased with the outcome and are very proud to call this office ‘home’,” say Johnston.